 Riverside Primary School

-Located along Woodlands Drive 16, Riverside is known for its Learning for Life Programme in sports and outdoor education.
+Located at 110 Woodlands Crescent, Riverside is known for its PlayWorks Applied Learning Programme, which develops critical and inventive thinking through design challenges.
 The school emphasises character development alongside academics.
 Parents appreciate the supportive environment and engaged teaching staff.

 Greenwood Primary School

 Near Marsiling MRT, Greenwood has a reputation for innovative teaching methods and strong community involvement.
-The school's Applied Learning Programme focuses on environmental sustainability.
+The school's Applied Learning Programme, BLISS (Bilingual Literature Appreciation Student Series), promotes bilingual literacy through literature.

 Si Ling Primary School